 The UNCITRAL Rules offer parties considerable flexibility, and the review process and requirement of reasonableness helps to keep costs under control.

 The fees of the arbitrators are unpredictable since UNCITRAL does not provide for fixed fees but the arbitrators are entitled to charge “reasonable fees”.

-UNCITRAL is not an arbitral body in its own right, and an arbitration under the UNCITRAL Arbitration Rules must be conducted either with ad hoc elements or with the assistance of an established arbitral body.
-Its rules provide a framework in which an arbitration can be conducted.
+UNCITRAL is not an arbitral body of its own right, and an arbitration under the UNCITRAL Arbitration Rules must be conducted either with ad hoc elements or with the assistance of an established arbitral body.
+Its Rules provide a framework in which an arbitration can be conducted.
 The presumption in favour of a three- person Tribunal is unusual and should be considered in advance if possible.